By Dina Eliash Robinson

 Warning!
 Big Ag has lied to us about Toxins in Food

-There have been many fraudulent claims by Big Ag that there are no toxins in food that is commercially grown and that raised foods are safe as well as nutritious.
+There have been many fraudulent claims by Big Ag that there are no toxins in food we eat that is commercially grown and that raised foods are safe as well as nutritious.
 We must remain skeptical, as time and time again we have been lied to by the industry leaders responsible for putting food on our tables.

 We are inviting you to join the growing number of consumers who are no longer content to live defensively, and who are tired of rummaging for safe and nutritious foods on supermarket shelves booby-trapped with additive-laden products pretending to be edible.

-E-mail us your thoughts and food safety tips to the FRC .
+E-mail us your thoughts and basic food safety tips to the FRC .
 Help us sift through the spin and reassuring double-talk broadcast by the commercial food industry, and even certain government agencies that have failed to do their homework.
 We’ll fact-check and post your contributions in the Food Safety News and Information section below.

 Since foods are traded around the globe and their methods of production and transportation affect both the Earth’s population and environment, we intend to cover food safety news from and about any place in the world.